 My approach

-I believe that therapy is co-created; as such, we will regularly reflect on how the therapy is progressing and adapt it to your needs and preferences.
-This ongoing process can support you in reaching deeper self-knowledge and in developing clarity, insight and a sense of direction as you move forward in your life.
+Throughout our work together we’ll regularly reflect on how the therapy is progressing, adapting it to your needs and preferences.
+This continuous refinement helps you reach deeper self-knowledge and develop clarity, insight and a clear sense of direction.

 Outside of psychotherapy I am an academic and spend my time researching, writing and teaching.
 I have a passion for life-long learning, and I am committed to evidence-based practice.